Operational net zero by 2030

-The company will deliver an absolute reduction in carbon emissions from its directly controlled operations (Scope 1 & 2 emissions) of at least 75% by 2030 – a reduction in total emissions even as the business grows.
-The remainder, a maximum of 25%, will be achieved through carbon removal activities or offsetting.
+We will deliver an absolute reduction in emissions from our directly controlled operations (Scope 1 & 2 emissions) of at least 75% by 2030 – a reduction in total emissions as the business grows.
+We will achieve the remainder through carbon removal activities or offsetting.

-The company has started this process by reducing demand for energy across its operations, and achieved a 1.5 million kWh reduction in its electricity usage in the year to March 2020.
+We have started this process by reducing demand for energy across our operations, and achieved a 1.5 million kWh reduction in our energy usage in the year to March 2020.

-To achieve 75% reduction in absolute carbon emissions, teams are developing plans to further improve energy efficiency and to transition to biofuels as a stepping-stone to the full electrification of operations (including car fleet and plant).
+The achieve a 75% reduction in absolute carbon emissions, our teams are developing plans to further improve energy efficiency and to transition to biofuels as a stepping-stone to the full electrification of operations (including car fleet and plant).

 The decarbonisation plan is dynamic and will evolve in response to advances in technology.